shubhammishra-go/GraphQL-go/README.md

 # After any changes made on schema.graphqls file

+As Graphql is a `Schema-Driven Development` In GraphQL your API starts with a schema that defines all your `types`, `queries` and `mutations`, It helps others to understand your API.
+So it’s like a contract between server and the client.
+Whenever you need to add a new capability to a GraphQL API you must redefine schema file and then implement that part in your code.

 After defining your own graphql schema/ or any changes made on graphql file go to `graph` directory using `cd graph` command.

 Execute `go get github.com/99designs/gqlgen@v0.17.43` than `go run github.com/99designs/gqlgen generate`